cormensratio/hafenkran/README.md

 - The Hafenkran-Client for the web interface.

 ## Setup
+- The build.sh script allows you to automatically build the latest version of every submodule
+- The setVersion.sh script is used for updating the version of every service
-- The docker-compose file in this repository builds and deploys every service according to their configuration.
+- The docker-compose file in this repository builds deploys every service according to their configuration.
 - A central Postgres instance is also deployed.
 - The Kubernetes cluster has to be managed separately.
 Please take a look at the config options of the ClusterService for setup.
 - Generally: when further configuration is required the repositories of the respective service should be consulted.